 State Planning Policy

 The Queensland Government has established a new approach to state planning policies that simplifies and clarifies state interests.

-The new approach means that a single state planning policy will be developed to replace the various current state planning policies in existence.
+The single State Planning Policy has been developed to replace the various current state planning policies in existence.

 Infrastructure contributions framework

 The local infrastructure contributions framework system is being reviewed to introduce a well-balanced infrastructure charging framework that is equitable, transparent and provides certainty.